mjsflames/c01w24-project-RxValidators/README.md

 # Run with Frontend

-Go into `frontend/greenResources` folder and run the following:
+Go into the `frontend` folder and run the following:
-(Only once) install the dependencies
+(Only once) to install the dependencies
 `npm i`

 Then run: `npm run dev`